Joe Lee

 The Unlock Screen

-4,000 particles sampled from the logo’s geometry, rendered as characters from the brand’s own initials.
-Move your cursor near it and the logo physically pulls away — the particles scatter, then return.
-The physics are tuned to feel deliberate.
-Not snappy.
-Not playful.
-Like something that’s been disturbed and is deciding whether to let you back in.
+4,000 particles sampled from the logo's geometry, rendered in the brand's own initials.
+Approach the logo and the particles physically scatter, then slowly return.
+The physics are tuned to feel like the brand itself: deliberate, unhurried, and slightly resistant to intrusion.

 The Drop System

-A drop is a scheduled access window with a start time, an end time, a password, and a priority state.
-The brand configures it in the CMS and doesn’t touch it again.
-A cron job advances drop status on schedule.
-Edge middleware validates every request before the page loads.
+The rebuild inverted the dependency.
+A drop is now a record in the CMS: start time, end time, password, priority tier.
+The operator configures it once and doesn't touch it again.
+A cron job running every five minutes reads the schedule and advances state.
+Edge middleware intercepts every request and enforces access before any page loads.

-The system defaults to locked on any error condition.
-There is no failure mode that results in an open store when the window is closed.
-The brand’s scarcity is a property of the infrastructure, not an act of vigilance.
+The system locks on any error condition.
+There is no code path that leaves the store open when the window is closed.

 TIER STRUCTURE